 Students should inform the program assistant when the defense is scheduled at least two weeks prior so it can be added to the college calendar.
-The defense can take place in-person, or using a virtual conference platform, and it is open to the public.
+The defense can take place in-person, or using a virtual conference platform, and it is open to the general college and university community.
 All members of the dissertation committee will need to be present for the oral defense presentation either in person or virtually.
 Non-committee members (family, friends, students, other faculty, staff) are allowed to attend.
-After the presentation concludes, non-committee members will have the opportunity to ask questions and participate in a discussion about the student's presentation and dissertation topic.
-After this, non-committee members will be asked to leave so the dissertation committee members may question the student.
+After the presentation concludes, non-committee members will have the opportunity to ask questions and participate in a discussion about the student's presentation committee members may question the student.
 Non-committee members who are attending virtually must log completely out of the meeting (they cannot just be moved to virtual meeting "rooms") to protect confidentiality.
 After answering the committee's questions, the student will then be dismissed so the committee can convene a confidential discussion and vote concerning the outcome of the dissertation defense.
 Students attending virtually must log completely out of the virtual platform during the committee's deliberation.
 Once the deliberation ends, the student will be invited back into the room or be informed that it is time to log back into the virtual platform to be provided with the results of the committee's deliberation.